eProsima/Fast-DDS-docs/docs/fastrtpsgen/genuse/includes/dataTypes.rst

     #include "OtherFile.idl"
     #include <AnotherFile.idl>

-If *fastrtpsgen* doesn't find a C/C++ preprocessor in default system paths, you could specify the preprocessor path using parameter ``-ppPath``.
+If *Fast DDS-Gen* doesn't find a C/C++ preprocessor in default system paths, you could specify the preprocessor path using parameter ``-ppPath``.
 If you want to disable the usage of the preprocessor, you could use the parameter ``-ppDisable``.